 - 4.9% Hispanic

 - .1% Native Hawaiian/Pacific Islander

 - .2% Multiple Ethnicities

 - 629 students received Pell Grants in the 2017-2018 school year.

 General Information about the school

 "General Information About Iowa Lakes" includes information concerning accreditation, disability services, cost of attendance, copyright infringement, degree programs, and identifies instructional personnel.
-The processes and policies for student complaints are outlined, as well as information concerning Gainful Employment programs.
+The processes and policies for student complaints are outlined.

 Iowa Lakes Financial Aid

 American with Disabilities Act & the Vocational Rehabilitation Act